HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/practitioner_studio/dashboard.md

 The info hub section can be collapsed or expanded using the "Collapse info hub" toggle button to maximize your workspace.

+## Welcome Header

+The Practitioner Dashboard features a personalized welcome header that greets users with "Welcome to your experience," followed by their username.
+Below the greeting, it displays "Logged in as" with the current user's username and profile icon, providing immediate confirmation of the active user session.

 ## Quick Links

 The dashboard provides quick access to frequently used functions through convenient shortcuts: